Herman Wirth

-Herman Wirth (alternatively referred to as Herman Wirth Roeper Bosch, or Herman Felix Wirth or Hermann; 6 May 1885 in Utrecht – 16 February 1981 in Kusel) was a Dutch-German historian, a Nazi and scholar of ancient religions and symbols.
-He co-founded the SS-organization Ahnenerbe but was later pushed out by Heinrich Himmler.
+Hermann Felix Wirth (also known as Herman Wirth Roeper Bosch or Herman Felix Wirth; 6 May 1885 – 16 February 1981) was a Dutch-German historian and scholar who specialised in studying music, ancient religions, myths and symbols.
+He was involved in founding the SS-organization Ahnenerbe but was later pushed out by Heinrich Himmler.

 Biography

-Born in Utrecht on 6 May 1885, Wirth studied Flemish Dutch philology, literature, history and musicology at Utrecht and Leipzig, receiving his doctorate in 1911 from the University of Basel with a dissertation on the demise of the Dutch folk song.
+Born in Utrecht on 6 May 1885, Wirth studied Dutch philology, literature, history and musicology at Utrecht and Leipzig, receiving his doctorate in 1911 from the University of Basel with a dissertation on the demise of the Dutch folk song.
 He taught Dutch language at the University of Berlin from 1909 to 1914.